Astral Projection Techniques – Out of Body Experience

 This method can be described as a very relaxed form of will.
 Some mental strength is needed, but we must not allow your figure to become tense.
 Congratulations, you’ve projected yourself, and once this A.P. method is mastered, it will be easier for you to project yourself in almost any circumstance.

-If you want to find out more information about these types of phenomena, you can look for astral projection books.
+If you want to find out more information about these types of phenomena, you can join our forum.